Rolls-Royce bolsters ethics policy in face of corruption probe

 Rolls's performance over the previous three years was, however, strong enough to trigger rewards under a long term incentive plan.

-The group's chief executive John Rishton earned a total of 6.2 million pounds in 2013, 36 percent higher than the 4.6 million pounds he took home the year before on account of the payout.
+The group's chief executive John Rishton earned a total of 6.2 million pounds ($10.3 million)in 2013, 36 percent higher than the 4.6 million pounds he took home the year before on account of the payout.